 A person living out a spirit of service considers the opportunity, in all aspects of everyday life, to provide for the needs of others and take social action.
 They seek to ensure that their impact, and the difference they make in the world, are positive.
 Socially-responsible decision-making infuses every area of life from employment and business to personal, financial and domestic decisions.

 Knowledge of how wealth is created, earned, used and managed by individuals and organisations enables consideration of the ethical and social impacts of financial decisions.
 This develops understanding of how the right application, investment and donation of financial resource can positively impact an individual, community or wider society.

 Over the year I have regularly distributed information about Round Square International Service opportunities.
 These are an amazing way for our older students to work closely with a community overseas and give their time to help make a true difference in the lives of those less fortunate.
-Below is some information about the projects and the benefits these can have for our students.
-It may be something our students want to consider at the end of Year 12, as part of their GAP year or simply before the demands of university commence.
+On the Round Square website (www.roundsquare.org) there is more detailed information about the projects and the benefits these can have for our students.
+It may be something students want to consider at the end of Year 12, as part of their GAP year or simply before the demands of university commence.
 Adults are also more than welcome to apply!

 Please apply directly on the Round Square website.

 For further information on Round Square, our initiatives, exchanges, or conferences, please contact me via Email.